 How does back translation work?

 In order to perform a back translation, you’ll need an independent translator with no prior knowledge of the source text.
 They’ll then take the translated document and translate it back into the source language.
-It obviously won’t be 100% the same as the original document, but it will help you to see where inaccuracies and errors have occurred in the original translation.
-They are also sometimes done literally so that you can see the real meaning of the text.
+It obviously won’t be 100% the same as the original document, but it will help you to see where inaccuracies and errors might have occurred in the original translation.
+They are also sometimes done literally so that you can see the direct meaning of the text.

 What if inconsistencies are found?